EVE Thermo Review (2nd Gen, 2023 version) – Matter-ready, smart radiator valve

 Apple iPhone // Home App

-Here you can see I’ve enabled one automation that turns the radiator on when anyone arrives at home.
+Here, you can see I’ve enabled one automation that turns the radiator on when anyone arrives home.
 You could more usefully set the radiators to turn off when the last person leaves the home.
 The scope of what you can do is limited by the number and type of Home Automation sensors in your house.

-Tip: Use sensor automation to turn all radiators on once your main central heating falls below 20 degrees.
+Tip: Use sensor automation to turn all radiators on once your central heating falls below 20 degrees.
 Each EVE Thermo will fine-tune the heating in each room.

 EVE Thermo – Manual Usage